babblevoice/babble-drachtio-registrar/README.md

 const r = new Registrar( {
   "srf": srf,
-  //"optionsping": 30, /* Seconds between our OPTIONs packet to registered client - controls the stale flag */ "regping": 30, /* Number of seconds we force the client to reregister without requiring reauth - controls the stale flag */ "staletime": 180, /* number of seconds we consider a client stale if we don't hear a repsponce from an OPTIONS or REGISTER ping */
+  //"optionsping": 30, /* Seconds between our OPTIONs packet to registered client - controls the stale flag */ "regping": 30, /* Number of seconds we force the client to re-register without requiring reauth - controls the stale flag */
+  "staletime": 180, /* number of seconds we consider a client stale if we don't hear a response from an OPTIONS or REGISTER ping */
   "expires": 3600, /* default expires */
-  "minexpires": 3600, /* Force the client with 423 to extend expires to this amount - conflicts with regping */ "passwordLookup": ( username, realm, callback ) => {
+  "minexpires": 3600, /* Force the client with 423 to extend expires to this amount - conflicts with regping */ "userlookup": ( username, realm, callback ) => {

     realm = realm.split( "." ).reverse().join( "." )
     let key = "directory." + realm + "." + username